![]() |

 Nakhom Sri Thammarat ENTRANCE |

-We have left the Island Kolibong to adventure to our new Thai friends Supra & Siriwan’s city Nakhon Sri Thammarat.
-They had proudly presented this city to be one of the cleanest cities in Thailand and most historical.
-Also, the Thai teachers promised to take us on tours to share their hospitality and local countryside.
+We have departed from Kolibong Island to visit our new Thai friends, Supra and Siriwan, in their city, Nakhon Sri Thammarat.
+They proudly described this city as one of the cleanest and most historic in Thailand.
+Additionally, the Thai teachers have promised to take us on tours to share their hospitality and showcase the local countryside.

 ![]() |